U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Troll: The majority of other villainous characters really have a hard time putting up with her dry sense of humor.

-- Uncertain Doom: Knuckle Duster removes the queen bee and destroys it along with most of its hive, implying Kuin is Killed Off for Real.
-However, O'Clock's the Scarred Man takes the time to capture one of the remaining bees and comments indicate that even a single bee may be enough to restart the swarm, though it's ambiguous if the new swarm will still be Kuin, or have a new Queen Bee.
+- Uncertain Doom: Knuckle Duster removes the Queen Bee and destroys it along with most of its hive, implying Kuin is Killed Off for Real.
+However, Number 6 takes the time to capture one of the remaining bees and his comments indicate that even a single bee may be enough to restart the swarm, though it's ambiguous if the new swarm will still be Kuin, or have a new Queen Bee.

 - Weak, but Skilled: Queen Bee is a poor fit for combat, as destroying even a single bee takes a toll on its host.
 However, Kuin displays great creativity when it comes to using syringe bees to cause chaos, such as dosing herself with various uppers and painkillers, improvising modified bomb bees, and even drawing blood from others to temporarily grant her their Quirks.